yigittuncer07/homebak/README.md

-homebak               # Run with confirmation homebak --yes         # Skip confirmation homebak --dry-run     # Simulate backup only homebak edit-config   # Open config file in $EDITOR
+homebak               # Run with confirmation homebak --yes         # Skip confirmation homebak --dry-run     # Simulate backup only homebak --compress    # Compress at the end of the backup homebak edit-config   # Open config file in $EDITOR
 ```